ddeutils/dagtool/README.md

 **Feature Supported**:

 - ✅ JSON Schema Validation (Set IDE with `json-schema.json`)
-- 🔐 Passing environment variable
-- 💚 Allow Passing Airflow Template
+- 💚 Allow Passing Variable to DAG Template before build

 From my opinion, a data Engineer should focus on the user requirement instead of focusing on the Python code when it need creates a new DAG in our Airflow application.